salex/Assessable/README.md

 * CRUD management of the Assessments<-Questions<-Answers nested structure.
   * This is not much more than a slightly styled and altered scaffold structure of nested models.
-* A helper that formats the Assessments<-Questions<-Answers into form inputs that you wrap into a form in your application.
+* Displaying: A helper class that formats the Assessments<-Questions<-Answers into form inputs that you wrap into a form in your application.
   * An Assessment model instance method *publish* generates a hash that represents the nested structure.
 That hash is used in the helper and in the next function, scoring.
   * Form elements include, Radio Buttons, Check Boxes, Text Fields, Textareas, Select tags, Multiple-Select Tags
+  * You can optionally install the class as a helper if you want to modify to format.
-* A method to score the results given the published hash, and the post results (params[:post]) from the form.
+* Scoring: A class to score the results given the published hash, and the post results (params[:post]) from the form.
-  * The method returns a score object that adds scores and other information to the form post params.
+  * The class returns a score object that adds scores and other information to the form post params.
   * Scoring is computed from the value of each answer.
 The sum of all the answer values is compared to the **maximum** score possible.
   * Scoring is optional, you can just gather the answers and do your own evaluation/mining/scoring.